libssh2/libssh2/docs/libssh2_userauth_banner.md

 # RETURN VALUE

-On success returns 0 and an UTF-8 NUL-terminated string is stored in the *banner*.
-This string is internally managed by libssh2 and will be deallocated upon session termination.
+On success returns 0 and an UTF-8 null-terminated string is stored in the *banner*.
+This string is internally managed by libssh2 and is deallocated upon session termination.
 On failure returns **LIBSSH2_ERROR_MISSING_USERAUTH_BANNER**.